 Field Description Status Wireless networks status.
 Status is selected by default Name Name provided when you created the wireless network.
 This field cannot be edited SSID Network's name provided when adding the wireless network.
 This field cannot be edited Description WLAN description.
-Type up to 30 words Bridging Mode Select mode local or tunnel from the drop-down list box.
+Type up to 30 words.
+Bridging Mode Select mode local or tunnel from the drop-down list box.
 Options include local and tunnel QoS Map Select to provide a network coverage map QoS policy Outgoing network traffic.
-Default option is selected Bonjour Gateway Discovery Policy Select a policy from the drop-down to help user's discover the wireless network

-The broadcast SSID and broadcast probe response are selected by default.
-You have the option to select or remove DHCP option82 and DHCPv6 LDRA.
+Default option is selected Bonjour Gateway Discovery Policy Select a policy from the drop-down to help users discover the wireless network Broadcast SSID This option is enabled by default.
+Deselect the checkbox to disable it.
+Broadcast Probe Response This option is enabled by default.
+Deselect the checkbox to disable it.
+DHCP option82 Select the checkbox to enable this option.
+It is disabled by default.
+DHCPv6 LDRA Select the checkbox to enable this option.
+It is disabled by default.

-4. Use the fast roaming check box options to select or remove fast roaming options.

-Fast roaming options include:

-- PMK caching - Opportunistic PMK caching - Pre-authentication - Fast BSS transition - 5.
-Use the client traffic slider to power on or power off client-to-client traffic. - 6.
-Set the max firewall sessions between 10 and 10,000. - 7.
-Select access policies from the association ACL drop-down and the captive portal policy drop-down. - 8.
+- 3. Use the fast roaming check box options to select or remove fast roaming options.
+Fast roaming options include: - PMK caching - · Opportunistic PMK caching - Pre-authentication - Fast BSS transition - · Fast BSS transition over DS Boolean - 4.
+Select the client traffic checkbox to enable client-to-client traffic. - 5.
+Set the max firewall sessions between 10 and 10,000. - 6.
+Select access policies from the association ACL drop-down and the captive portal policy drop-down. - 7.
 Set firewall policies for IP inbound ACL and outbound ACL.

-9. Select the projected management frames (PMF).
+8. Select the projected management frames (PMF).

-Table 15: PMF parameters
+Table 13: PMF parameters